adventuregamestudio/ags-manual-source/GeneralSettings.md

 -   **Color Depth** - the number of colors your game will use.
 Default is 32-bit, which lets you use all the range of colors contemporary devices support.
-16-bit is rather a compatibility setting, that will reduce the size of your game resources at the cost of color precision.
 8-bit color mode is a special feature for making palette-based games.
 See also: [Palette setup](Settingupthegame#palette-setup), [Palette functions](Globalfunctions_Palette)
 -   **Developer name** - this will add the provided string to the game's